 On the final day of MRMW, Ari Zelmanow of Panasonic, shared an action-packed presentation about building collaborative research teams.

-Insight teams need to understand the Hero’s Journey and take on the role of “guide” for other stakeholders, he said.
+Insight teams need to understand the Hero’s Journey and take on the role of a “guide” for other stakeholders, he said.
 With that framework in mind, insight teams need to recalibrate their role within the organization.
 Zelmanow argued that to make a bigger impact, market researchers should NOT be offering data; they shouldn’t even be offering insights.
 Rather, insight teams need to be offering counsel and providing a strong point of view to help other departments make better business decisions.

 Dana Wade, VP of Creative Strategy & Cultural Intelligence at Paramount, joined Rival’s Andrew Reid and Julia Morton to talk about youth engagement.
 For a year now, Paramount has been using Rival's insight community platform to engage Gen Z and Millennial trendsetters.
 Insights from the community help the company and its partners understand trends and important shifts in culture.